Bohol: Geologic formation

 The formation of the island of Bohol began during the Late Jurassic Period (about 160 to 145 million years ago).
 It was still submerged except for what is now Mt.
 Malibalibod in Ubay and its adjacent area in Alicia, Bohol.
 Approximately 66 million years ago, at the end of the Cretaceous Period, the northern portion of the island began to rise gradually.
 Volcanic activity during the time caused the deposition of numerous layers of volcanic rock in the region.
 Land mass increased and grew at the beginning of the Paleogene Period (about 60 million years ago).
 During this period, diorite, a form of igneous rock, was introduced into the Talibon area.
 Between the Eocene and Oligocene epochs, the island's development was halted for millions of years.
 At the beginning of the Miocene epoch (about 23 million years ago), the island's geologic evolution continued.
 The combination of uplift and volcanism resulted in the deposition of limestone and the expulsion of andesite, a form of volcanic rock.
 Only the eastern half of the island was above water during this time.
 Approximately 5 million years ago, the southeastern portion of the island began to emerge from the ocean.
 From the late Pliocene to the Pleistocene (approximately 3.6 to 1.8 million years ago), the rest of the once-submerged portion of the island of Bohol rose to the surface, giving the island its present form.

 Demographics

 According to the 2020 census, it has a population of 1,394,329.

+Boholano people, a distinct ethnic subgroup of Cebuano, comprise the majority of Bohol with many residents in Southern Leyte and northern parts of Mindanao.
+Eskayans, a distinct ethnic group also native in Bohol, are residents of the forest hinterland interior of the southeastern municipalities of Duero, Guindulman, Pilar and Sierra Bullones.
+Residing sizeably in the province are the non-natives that include Cebuanos (from the northeast), Butuanons, Surigaonon (both from the Caraga in Mindanao) Hiligaynons, Ilocanos (from Panay, Negros Occidental and Ilocandia respectively, either directly or via Mindanao where they also both significantly reside), and Warays (from Eastern Visayas).

+Languages

+Majority of Boholano residents speak Bohol Cebuano, a dialect of Cebuano native to the province.
+It also has speakers in Southern Leyte and in northern parts of Mindanao.
+Boholanos can also speak and understand standard Cebuano.
+Tagalog and English are mainly used for business, government affairs and in local academe.
+Eskayans has an artificial language of their own of the same name with its own alphabet.
+It is considered endangered language, leading to efforts to preserve the language by volunteers within the Eskayan community to teach it to younger fellow Eskayans.
+Butuanon, Surigaonon, Hiligaynon, Ilocano and Waray are also spoken varyingly in the province.